-The Doctor, Jamie and Victoria manage to escape from Robson in a stolen helicopter.
+The Doctor, Jamie and Victoria escape in a stolen helicopter.

-Sue: The Doctor flies a helicopter exactly the same way he flies his TARDIS.
+Sue: The Doctor’s flying this helicopter the same way he flies the TARDIS.
 They’ll crash into the sea any second now.

-Sue: This probably looked very exciting but they are really padding this out now.
+Sue: This probably looked really exciting, but they’re just padding it out now.

-Sue: It’s turned into Some Mothers Do Have ‘Em.
+Sue: And now it’s turned into Some Mothers Do Have ‘Em.

-And then the Doctor finally puts two and two together and comes up with the answer: Yes, Victoria has a very big mouth.
+And then the Doctor puts two and two together and comes up with the answer: Victoria has a very big mouth.

-The Doctor rigs up a device to record Victoria’s scream, but when they ask her to deliver the goods, she gets a sudden attack of performance anxiety.
+The Doctor rigs up a device to record Victoria’s screams, but when she has to deliver the goods, she suffers from performance anxiety.

 Sue: Just slap her!
-Or show a photo of a Yeti!
-Jamie – flash her!
+Or show her a photo of a Yeti!
+Jamie – quick, flash her!

-Sue: The weed looks really good thrashing around like that.
+Sue: The weed looks pretty good, thrashing around like that.
 I’m impressed.

 And then it’s all over.
-Victoria’s screams kill the weed creature and everyone lives (even John Abineri, although he doesn’t get to say hello which annoys Sue a bit).
+Victoria’s screams kill the weed creature and everybody lives (even John Abineri, although he doesn’t get to say hello, which annoys Sue).
 Even Maggie seems fine.